-Q: Under Summorum Pontificum what changes in the Dominican Rite as found in the 1933 Missal should be made?
+Q: Under Summorum Pontificum what changes in the Dominican Rite as found in the 1933 Missal or the 1965 Missal should be made when using those books?

 A: Briefly they are as follows.
 In 1955, Pope Pius XII issued a major revision to the celebration of Holy Week in the Roman Rite.
-Shortly after this change, the Dominican Order revised its own celebration of Holy Week and that should be followed.
+Shortly after this change, the Dominican Order revised its own celebration of Holy Week and that should be followed, a Holy Week Dominican Missal was published in 1960, lacking that the priest should use and adapt the 1965 Missal.
 Also, in 1960, Bl.
 John XXIII revised the universal calendar, and greatly simplified the ranking of liturgical days.
 The Dominican Order followed suit in 1961.
 Certain other smaller changes were also implemented in 1961, these are found in that year's copy of the Analecta Fratrum Praedicatorum.
 Therefore, according to Summorum Pontificum, the Dominican Rite should be celebrated according to the 1933 Dominican Missal, with the changes implemented by the order through 1962.
-Or, conversely the Missal of 1965 might be used, but with the rubrics in force in 1962.
-As, textually, the two missals are virtually identical, the major differences are the Rubrics, not the text.
+Or, conversely, the Missal of 1965 might be used, but with the rubrics in force as of 1962.
+As, textually, the two missals are virtually identical, the major differences are the rubrics, not the text.
 The only major textual difference is that the Last Gospel is lacking in the 1965 Missal and must be added.

 Q: So what does all this mean, practically speaking, with respect to friars who received permission under the Rescript to celebrate using the 1965 Missal as it was in use in 1969?